 ESB Networks have always known about this and have done nothing – ever.
 It happens at all of their hydroelectric stations which they claim operate to the “highest environmental standards”.
 In Ireland that just means that they have a few recycling bins!

-Yesterday the ESB were abstracting 96% of the flow in the river.
+During January 2020 the ESB were abstracting 96% of the flow in the river.
 The fish follow the water and this is where the problem is.
 We need more than new fish passes and bypass to solve the problems on the Lower River Shannon – we need sustainable water management.
 This year all the smolts should be passed downstream using spillways.

 Thousands of critically endangered eels are also being killed at ESB hydroelectric schemes.
 This wildlife crime should be in the newspapers every day.
 There is no downstream fish pass at any of the ESB’s hydroelectric stations.